 Delivery day is a pregnant woman's Super Bowl or marathon-day.
 Why wouldn't you train hard to prepare for that day?
 Now when you think about training hard to get ready to give birth, working on your butt probably isn't the first thing that comes to mind.

-In this POPSUGAR Fitness article, Caroline Jordan (wellness expert and coach) tells us that strengthening your butt has direct effects on your overall strength, your joint health, and even your energy!
+In this POPSUGAR Fitness article, wellness expert and coach Caroline Jordan shares that strengthening your butt has direct effects on your overall strength, your joint health, and even your energy!
 Yes please!

 Your body is gaining a little extra weight during pregnancy.
 (HA!)
 Especially around the end of pregnancy, this puts pressure on joints like your knees and hips.
 Since your butt and upper leg muscles help support the knee joint, making these muscles stronger ahead of time and during your pregnancy can help alleviate this pain.